A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Description of Benchmark Problems

 \subsubsection{Maximum Independent Set}

-In the MIS problem, given an undirected graph $G \equiv (V, E)$, the objective is to select a maximal subset $ V' \subset V$ such that no two nodes in the subset are adjacent, i.e., no edge connects them.
+In the MIS problem, given an undirected graph $G \equiv (V, E)$, the objective is to select a maximum subset $ V' \subset V$ such that no two nodes are adjacent, i.e., no edge connects them.
 The generative model for MIS problems \cite{bergman2016decision} is formulated as the following mixed-integer linear programming problem:

 The binary variable $x_v$ indicates whether node $v$ is selected into the independent set (1 denotes selected, 0 denotes not selected).
 The constraints ensure that for each edge $(u, v)$, nodes $u$ and $v$ cannot be selected simultaneously.
 We generated instances that are as challenging as possible for our hardware.
-The specific parameters for the MIS problem are number of nodes $n=3000$, and the probability of an edge existing between any two nodes in the graph is set to 0.1.
+We set the number of nodes to $n=3000$, and the edge existence probability to $0.1$.